myles/myles.city-2017/README.md

 ### Usage

-To run a test webserver:
+To run teh develop web server for testing:

-	$ grunt
+	$ grunt develop

 To deploy the website: